 View Our Undergraduate Catalog

-We understand you may already have a laptop.
-There’s no need to buy a new one if your machine meets the recommended minimum specifications.
+We understand you may already have a laptop or other computing device.
+There’s no need to buy a new one if your device meets the recommended specifications.

 Send Your Final Transcript